 Thanks be to God.

-The Holy Gospel according to St. Luke, the thirteenth chapter.
+The Holy Gospel according to St. John, the eleventh chapter.

 Glory to You, O Lord.